krysalead/htmli18n/readme.md

 bower install htmli18n
 ```

-In the header of your html page at the very begining even before other depenency
+In the header of your html page at the very begining even before other dependency

 ```
 <head>